top of page

 The Carefree-Ease Record

-Praise for David Hinton's Ch'an Books:
+Praise for David Hinton's Other Ch'an Books:

 David Hinton adds something rare: a deeply informed and radically different take on Ch’an.
 As developed here and in earlier books, Hinton sees Ch’an not so much a school of Buddhism as a uniquely indigenous Taoist mysticism in which awakening is radical embeddedness in the natural world rather than transcendence of it—an important perspective in our time of planetary crisis.